pyscf/pyscf.github.io/source/develop/agf2_developer.rst

 =========

-The :func:`fock_loop` function is used to solve the self-consistent Hartree--Fock-like renormalization of the density matrix.
+The :func:`fock_loop` function is used to solve the self-consistent Hartree--Fock-like iterations on the correlated density matrix.
-This step also ensures that there is a correct number of electrons in the physical space.
+This step also simultaneously ensures that there is a correct number of electrons in the physical space.
 The chemical potential is first optimised by minimising the metric (in the restricted case)